oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

-Beyond these UML concepts, JADN recognizes that information models are directed graphs with a small predefined set of core datatypes and only two kinds of relationship: "contain" and "reference".
+Beyond these UML concepts, JADN recognizes that information models are directed graphs with a small predefined set of core datatypes and only two kinds of relationship: "collection" and "reference" (Section 4.2.2.3 of the JADN Specification).

 #### 3.1.4.4 Application of minLength / maxLength